 Continue the conversation with other young leaders over food and drink.

-This Latino Leader Gathering is for young adult Catholics to come together to explore links between faith, Catholic social thought, and their lives and work, especially on public policy.
+This Latino Leader Gathering was for young adult Catholics to come together to explore links between faith, Catholic social thought, and their lives and work, especially on public policy.

 Photo credit: Matt Green via Flickr